mcfnord/rml/src/bc.md

 same evening, KIRO also published an article on its website that visually includes the broadcast news segment.
-The video features two of Lindquist’s statements about me, and the written journalism includes another.
+The video features two of Lindquist’s statements about me, and the written journalism includes a third.
 In the televised interview, Lindquist said:

 ** *LINDQUIST: We didn’t wait.
 We rounded him up.* **